LeeHowes/CPP/paper_framework_sources/p1898_forward_progress_delegation.md

 This work is based in part on a discussion of the `DeferredExecutor` that works with [folly's](https://github.com/facebook/folly/) [SemiFuture](https://github.com/facebook/folly/blob/master/folly/futures/Future.h) and how folly's coroutines propagate executors as well to ensure that work runs on predictable underlying execution resources.

 In this paper `executor` refers to the general concept as expressed in the title of [@P0443R13] and the long standing executors effort.
-The concrete concepts used may be `executor`, `scheduler` or `sender` depending on the context.
+The concrete concepts used may satisfy `executor`, `scheduler` or `sender` depending on the context.

 Building on the definitions in [@P0443R13] and [@P1897R3], we start with the definition of a `receiver` we propose adding a concept `scheduler_provider` that allows a `sender` to require that a `receiver` passed to it is able to provide an executor, or more accurately a `scheduler` in the language of [@P0443R13].
 This concept offers a `get_scheduler` customization point that allows a `scheduler` to be propagated from downstream to upstream asynchronous tasks, or alternatively from upstream to downstream.
-A given `scheduler`, and therefore any `sender` created off that scheduler may require the availability of such a customization on `recivers`s passed to the `submit` operation.
+A given `scheduler`, and therefore any `sender` created off that scheduler may require the availability of such a customization on `receivers`s passed to the `submit` operation.

 A given `sender` may delegate any tasks it is unable to perform to the scheduler it acquires from the downstream `Callback`.
 A given `sender` alternatively might always reschedule work to an underlying `scheduler`, and in situations where the chosen `scheduler` is ambiguous, for example where the output work runs from a `when_all` operation, that `sender` might require that downstream work provide a `scheduler` for it to reschedule onto to remove nondeterminism in where work runs.